 What happens after the emotional event?

 After a traumatic or emotional event, you may develop post-traumatic stress disorder (PTSD).
 You do not think that you are close to people.
-You have more feelings of anger.
+You have more feelings of irritation.
 Your friends and family tell you that you do not seem like yourself.

 If you are stuck in this mode, you may: